Jushto/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. Displying directory contents in long format with hidden files
 4. Directory contents with user and groups IDs numerical
 5. Create empty directory in /tmp
+6. Move a file from one directory to another